TEXTJOIN Formula

 Configure the Calculator Component

 The calcTextJoin Calculator component contains the TEXTJOIN formula.
-The formula combines hard-coded values with aliases, allowing you to dynamically substitute the end-user's End-users, also known as Express Users, are the individuals accessing an application through Express View.
-In most cases, end-users are the customers using the product. first and last name in the formula.
+The formula combines hard-coded values with aliases, allowing you to dynamically substitute the end-user's first and last name in the formula.

 1. Drag and drop a Calculator component onto your canvas, placing it between the lastName and yourName Text Field components.